Shelly Manne: Family and origins

+Sheldon "Shelly" Manne was born June 11, 1920, in Manhattan, New York City, New York.
 Manne's father Max Manne and uncles were drummers.
 In his youth he admired many of the leading swing drummers of the day, especially Jo Jones and Dave Tough.
 Billy Gladstone, a colleague of Manne's father and the most admired percussionist on the New York theatrical scene, offered the teenage Shelly tips and encouragement.

 From that time, Manne rapidly developed his style in the clubs of 52nd Street in New York in the late 1930s and 1940s.
 His first professional job with a known big band was with the Bobby Byrne Orchestra in 1940.
 In those years, as he became known, he recorded with jazz stars like Coleman Hawkins, Charlie Shavers, and Don Byas.
 He also worked with a number of musicians mainly associated with Duke Ellington, like Johnny Hodges, Harry Carney, Lawrence Brown, and Rex Stewart.

 In 1942, during World War II, Manne joined the Coast Guard and served until 1945.

-In 1943, Manne married a Rockette named Florence Butterfield (known affectionately to family and friends as "Flip"). a marriage that would last 41 years, until his death.
+In 1943, Manne married a Rockette named Florence Butterfield (known affectionately to family and friends as "Flip"), a marriage that would last 41 years, until his death.

 When the bebop movement began to change jazz in the 1940s, Manne loved it and adapted to the style rapidly, performing with Dizzy Gillespie and Charlie Parker.
 Around this time he also worked with rising stars like Flip Phillips, Charlie Ventura, Lennie Tristano, and Lee Konitz.

 Manne rose to stardom when he became part of the working bands of Woody Herman and, especially, Stan Kenton in the late 1940s and early 1950s, winning awards and developing a following at a time when jazz was the most popular music in the United States.
 Joining the hard-swinging Herman outfit allowed Manne to play the bebop he loved.
 The controversial Kenton band, on the other hand, with its "progressive jazz", presented obstacles, and many of the complex, overwrought arrangements made it harder to swing.
 But Manne appreciated the musical freedom that Kenton gave him and saw it as an opportunity to experiment along with what was still a highly innovative band.
 He rose to the challenge, finding new colors and rhythms, and developing his ability to provide support in a variety of musical situations.